gramener/comicgen/README.md

 <!-- var vision -->

-## Our audience are storytellers
+## Comicgen is for storytellers

 Storytellers want to share a message and change their audience.
 But they worry that their content is not engaging or "catchy" enough to drive the change.

 - **Comics are "catchy"**.
 That makes them a powerful way of engaging the audience.
 - **Comics are simple**.
-Comics are a signal that the content is simple, interesting and often funny.
-Authors also make comic content simpler, interesting, and funny -- making this a virtuous cycle.
+Comics signal that the content is simple, interesting, and funny.
+Authors often write simpler content for comics -- making it come true.
 - **Comics drive emotion**.
-The pictures convey emotions better than just the words alone.
+The pictures convey emotions better than just words alone.
 They're funny.
-That helps learning, and makes the stories more memorable.
+That helps learning and makes the stories more memorable.

 Anyone who writes an email, a presentation, or a document, is a storyteller.

-Within organizations, we see this in:
+## Comicgen is for developers

+Developers want to build engaging apps.
+But design skills are not their forte.
+Stock images can't match the variety of their scenarios.

+- **Comicgen has variety**.
+Keeping angles, emotions, and poses independent generates thousands of combinations.
+- **Comicgen has an API**.
+Developers can easily add it to their applications.
+- **Comicgen is public**.
+No need to license characters.

+## Organizations use it when presenting or marketing

+Organizations typically use Comicgen for:

 - **Presenting insights**
   - **Executives' analysis**.
 An analyst created a poster explaining their work using comic characters.
 It was simple and engaging -- the entire organization understood this deep learning technique.